 Who owns Kubernetes?

-Google would eventually donate the Kubernetes platform to the Cloud Native Computing Foundation in 2015, releasing it into the open source community to be used freely by anyone.
+Although it developed the system, Google would eventually donate the Kubernetes platform to the Cloud Native Computing Foundation in 2015, releasing it into the open source community to be used freely by anyone.

-Although it primarily works with Docker, a program that builds containers, Kubernetes will work with any platform that conforms to the Open Container Initiative (OCI) standards that define container formats.
+Although it primarily works with Docker, a programme that builds containers, Kubernetes will work with any platform that conforms to the Open Container Initiative (OCI) standards that define container formats.
 (Note: Docker has some higher-level orchestration tools that essentially perform the same functions as Kubernetes).

 Other providers include Docker, Canonical, CoreOS, Mirantis, and Rancher Labs.
 The latter was recently acquired by German-based Linux distribution company SUSE in a deal thought to be worth between $600 million to $700 million.